What to feed your chickens for more protein (10 superfoods) – The vets’ recomendations

 From November through March, it’s critical to feed the flock a high-quality, higher-protein diet.

-Extra protein keeps the chickens warm during the winter, enhances their well being, and maintains their body composition up.
+Extra protein keeps the chickens warm during the winter, enhances their well-being, and maintains their body composition.
 In addition, hens consume to meet their daily dietary needs.

 The chickens will eat less overall feed when you provide them with a higher protein, nutritionally complete diet.
 Your flock will have more options to collect treats if they aren’t eating as much food, and you won’t have to purchase as much.